 Take a look again at Figures 2 and 3.
 Since 1992, England has failed to qualify only once (1994) for the World Cup.
 Further, they are playing rather deep into the tournament and against a larger field (32 teams vs 24).
-It can be argued they are actually playing better and more consistently since the Premier League was formed.
-That makes sense to this author's ears - if you want to beat the best, you have to play the best.
-And if the Premier League is indeed the best, then the English players within it are playing the world's best.
+It can be argued that they are actually player better and more consistently since the Premier League was formed.
+That makes sense to this author’s ears – if you want to beat the best, you have to play the playing the world’s best.

-Conclusion: The performance of England's National Team does not appear to be negatively impacted by the number of English players in the Premier League.
+Conclusion: The performance of England’s National Team is not negatively impacted by the number of English players in the Premier League.
 If anything, it appears to be slightly beneficial and neutral at worst.

 If England’s historical performance numbers hold for 2014, England will probably finish around 6th or 7th (outperforming over 80% of the teams), but of course everybody has a chance to win at the World Cup (I’m certainly pulling for England!).
 For England, most oddsmakers have quantified that chance as 33-to-1 for World Cup glory this year (Brazil is favored at 3-to-1).